CalabreseLab/seekr/README.md

 #### seekr_canonical_gencode

 GENCODE fasta files provide multiple transcripts per genomic loci.
-To reduce kmer redundancy due to these isoforms, we can filter for transcripts ending in "01", as indicated by the sequence headers:
+To reduce *k*-mer redundancy due to these isoforms, we can filter for transcripts ending in "01", as indicated by the sequence headers: